MarceauKa/WYSIWYG-Preprocessor/readme.md

 $textarea = "Check my website http://website.com.
 Keep in touch at hello@website.com !";
 ```

-We want to transform the link and the mail address to HTML tags
+We want to transform the link and the email adress to HTML tags

 ```php
 use Akibatech\Wysiwyg\Processor;